 To illustrate the new capability, we compare application performance when a disk has zero-latency read support and when it does not.
 Zero-latency read (a.k.a. read-on-arrival and immediate read) allows the disk firmware to fetch sectors from the media in any order, rather than requiring strictly ascending LBN order.
-When exactly one track is fetched, zerolatency read support allows the media transfer to begin as soon as the seek is complete; since every sector on the track is desired, the media transfer requires one rotation and there is no rotational latency.
+When exactly one track is fetched, zero-latency read support allows the media transfer to begin as soon as the seek is complete; since every sector on the track is desired, the media transfer requires at most one rotation.
 Without zero-latency read, the same request would suffer the normal rotational latency before the one rotation of media transfer.